 Do not erect your tent on a slope if you can help it.
 If you have to pay attention to what way up you will be sleeping.
 Upside down or rolling to one side is very disorienting.

 Do not erect your tent near a passing road or work way.
 Work at a festival goes on for most of the night with and lorries setting up as early as 5.30am.
 These vans are removing rubbish clearing out portaloos and general maintenance, avoid this at all costs.
-If you end up by a dirt road earplugs will help.

 Same goes for sleeping arrangements, good quality sleeping bags are a must.
 We woke up to find we were laying in 1 inch of water but inside our sleeping bags we were completely dry!
 So good quality washable sleeping bags such as these.
 Add some gaffer tape for leaks, camping pillows, bed rolls or even inflatable mattresses.